corda/corda-docs-portal/content/en/platform/corda/4.13/community/cordapp-build-systems.md

 The Cordformation plugin can also sign CorDapp JARs when [deploying a set of nodes]({{< relref "./generating-a-node.md" >}}).

-If your build system post-processes the Cordapp JAR, then the modified JAR content may be out of date or missing a signature file.
-In this case, sign the Cordapp as a separate step and disable automatic signing by the `cordapp` plugin.
+If your build system post-processes the CorDapp JAR, then the modified JAR content may be out of date or missing a signature file.
+In this case, sign the CorDapp as a separate step and disable automatic signing by the `cordapp` plugin.

 The `cordapp` plugin contains the standalone task `signJar`, which uses the same `signing` configuration.
 The task has two parameters:
 * `inputJars` - to pass JAR files to be signed.